marsahrakorpi/HTML-viewer-builder-and-editor/README.md

 This is a Java program to build basic HTML websites with only pressing buttons and setting basic element attributes (color, fonts, position, etc).
 No knowledge of HTML is required to build your own website.

+**For more information about this project, please refer to the [Wiki](https://github.com/Gizwiz/HTML-viewer-builder-and-editor/wiki).**

 ---

 # Installation